aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/search-and-replace/search-spreadsheet-content/_index.md

 | region       | String  | Query    | Geographic region of the service (e.g., `us-east-1`).                              |
 | password     | String  | Query    | Password required to open a protected workbook.                                    |

-*Note: The API also supports additional optional parameters such as `isRegex` and `matchWholeCell` for advanced search scenarios.*

 ### **Response**